Sharon | The Mom Renovation

-This blog is my love letter to smart, savvy, cosmopolitan moms who are too busy, too stressed out, too perpetually overwhelmed to do any research themselves.
+This blog is my love letter to smart, savvy, boss moms who are too busy, too stressed out, too perpetually overwhelmed to make progress on their home without a helping hand.
 It is my creative outlet and is completely unsponsored.

-I initially started this blog as a personal accountability blog of sorts, but as I’ve been working on it, the truer purpose of it has become clear – to create a trusted resource for like-minded moms just trying to “get it all done” and make intelligent choices for their family and themselves without collapsing on the couch before bedtime.
+I initially started this blog to document my own home’s renovation, but as I’ve been working on it, the true purpose of it has become clear – to create a trusted resource for like-minded moms just trying to “get it all done” and make intelligent choices for their family and their home without collapsing on the couch before bedtime.

 I’m a 42-year old full time mom and lifestyle writer living in the ‘burbs of Northern NJ.
-I identify first as a mom (with a 10 year old son and 5 year old daughter), but also a “clean beauty” junkie, design addict, conscious consumer and constant curator of all things, and also a writer who’s figuring out why she took so much time off from putting pen to paper.
+I identify first as a mom (with an 11 year old son and 6 year old daughter), but also an interiors junkie, antiques addict, obsessive organizer, conscious consumer and constant curator of all things.
+I’m also a writer who’s figuring out why she took so much time off from putting pen to paper.

 I’m nothing but real, all of the time.
 What you see is what you get.
 And I’m always asking questions and never short on opinions, but that just helps me share the lowdown with all of you. 🙂